What Wine With Fish

 The cooking method used for preparing the fish can also impact the wine pairing.
 Grilled fish, for example, often develops a smoky flavor that can be nicely complemented by a slightly oaked Chardonnay or a light-bodied red such as Gamay or Grenache.

-See also Is White Wine Vinegar Halal
+See also What Is Carmenere Wine

 If you’re pan-searing your fish to create a crispy crust, consider a white wine with higher acidity like a Riesling or a sparkling wine such as Champagne or Prosecco.
 The acidity will cut through the richness of the dish and cleanse your palate.